official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 nuclear, chemical and biological weapons and from continuing to threaten his neighbours.

-270  CNN, 16 December 1998, Transcript: President Clinton explains Iraq strike.
+[^270]:  CNN, 16 December 1998, Transcript: President Clinton explains Iraq strike.

 148

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 “For the safety and stability of the region and the wider world, he cannot be allowed to do so.
-If he will not, through reason and diplomacy, abandon his weapons of mass destruction programme, it must be degraded and diminished by military force.”
-271
+If he will not, through reason and diplomacy, abandon his weapons of mass destruction programme, it must be degraded and diminished by military force.” [^271]

 666. Mr Blair said that Saddam Hussein had “no intention of abiding by the agreements he has made”.
 The report from Mr Butler had been “damning”; it was “a catalogue of